IC Markets vs Plus500, Updated for 2023

 Awards |

-IC Markets have won many industry awards over the time they have been running as an online broker.
-We detail the most notable awards for IC Markets here.
+IC Markets have won a lot of industry awards over the years they have been running as an online trading platform.
+We show the most recognised awards for IC Markets below.

 |

-Plus500 have won several industry awards over the years they have been operating as a financial broker.
-We detail the most notable awards for Plus500 below.
+Plus500 have won numerous industry awards over the time they have been running as an online broker.
+We list the most recognised awards for Plus500 here.

 |